Minor-closed classes of binary functions: Indicator functions of binary linear spaces

 If $|E|=3$, then no such function satisfies these conditions.
 If $|E|=4$, these conditions define a unique (up to isomorphism) binary function, which we will call $f_{\mathcal{U}_{2,4}}$.
-It is straightforward to confirm that all proper minors of $f_{\mathcal{U}_{2,4}}$ are \linear.
-Hence $f_{\mathcal{U}_{2,4}}$ is an excluded minor for the class of \linear binary functions.
+It is straightforward to confirm by (\ref{def_con}) and (\ref{def_del}) that deletion or contraction of any element from $f_{\mathcal{U}_{2,4}}$ is straight.
+Hence $f_{\mathcal{U}_{2,4}}$ is an excluded minor for the class of straight binary functions.